 According to a 2010 study, women who experienced stress in the weeks leading up to their periods reported more severe cramping, bloating and mood swings than women who did not feel stressed early on in their cycles.
 Even if the stress had subsided by the beginning of a new cycle, the effects of the stress were still present.
 Of course, PMS is often also a source of stress for women.
 Eep!

 Stress makes it hard to concentrate, so it makes sense that it would make focusing on arousal more difficult.
 Even if stress doesn’t completely zap your libido, it can still make it harder to get turned on.
 Physiologically, your body may not provide enough blood flow to be able to lubricate.

 It’s pretty clear stress management is important for overall health.
 If you’re planning to get pregnant in the next few years, it’s particularly important to consider the impact on your reproductive health.
 Reduce the stress in your life by bring some love and attention back to you.
 Drinking Freya tea twice a day is great way to do this.
 Not only will the ritual allow you to reconnect with the present, adaptogenic herbs like the ones in Freya have been shown to reduce cortisol levels!
 Plus, the formulas are specifically designed to protect your fertility and improve your reproductive health.*

 Ready to de-stress?
-Contribute to our Indiegogo campaign to get your own supply of Freya.
+Get your own supply of Freya NOW